Medical Cannabis for PTSD

 Studies have suggested that PTSD patients may have lower levels of anandamide, a natural endocannabinoid molecule that promotes feelings of joy and happiness.
 Anandamide promotes serotonin activity and lowers feelings of stress and depression, and since CBD and anandamide have similar chemical and structural properties, CBD might be a natural replacement for anandamide.

-How to Get Medical Cannabis for PTSD
+How to Get Medical Cannabis for PTSD in Canada

 PTSD is a serious condition that can reduce one’s quality of life after surviving or witnessing a traumatic event.
 Cannabinoids like CBD and THC can help empower the body’s endocannabinoid system and promote better sleep, prevent traumatic memories from coming back and allow you to regain hold of your life again.
 We can help you get there.